OR-5 Constituent Accountability Project · 2026 Primary

 04

-In June 2025, as Israel struck Iran and the Trump administration escalated toward possible direct U.S. military involvement, a bipartisan War Powers Resolution emerged in Congress — co-authored by Rep. Ro Khanna (D-CA) and Rep. Thomas Massie (R-KY).
+In June 2025, as Israel struck Iran and the Trump administration escalated toward direct U.S. military involvement, a bipartisan War Powers Resolution emerged in Congress — co-authored by Rep. Ro Khanna (D-CA) and Rep. Thomas Massie (R-KY).
 It required a congressional vote before any U.S. military involvement in hostilities with Iran.
+Oregon's Sen. Jeff Merkley and Reps.
+Val Hoyle, Suzanne Bonamici, and Maxine Dexter publicly backed it.

-Oregon's Sen. Jeff Merkley and Rep. Val Hoyle publicly backed the resolution.
 Rep. Bynum did not sign on.

 What Congress Already Knew